Restmore

 Restmore is a historic mansion at 375 Warner Hill Road in Fairfield, Connecticut.
 It is an 11-room steel and stucco structure, built in 1911-12 by Ira DeVer Warner, a Bridgeport industrialist who owned the Warner Brothers Corset Company.
 Warner purchased 200 acre of land, built this house as a summer estate, and ran a dairy farm on the remaining land (most of which has since been sold off).

 The property was listed on the National Register of Historic Places on July 1, 2010.

+As of 2025, it remains a private residence.